NICTA/MLSS/README.md

 ## Start IPython Notebook

+Find the Anaconda **Launcher** and launch:

     ipython notebook

+Your browser should open up to http://localhost:8888 and show your home directory.
+Find your way to the directory where you downloaded and unzipped the python-ml-tut

 If you run into trouble, ask one of the friendly tutors.
 Or start reading the notebook in